Ni rat ni mir (Odlomci iz trilogije)

 Ni rat ni mir (Odlomci iz trilogije) (trans.
-Neither War nor Peace (Passages from the Trilogy)) is a compilation album by Serbian and former Yugoslav rock band Galija.
-The features songs from Galija trilogy, which consists of the albums Daleko je Sunce, Korak do slobode and Istorija, ti i ja.
-The album also features songs "Pravo slavlje" and "Na Drini ćuprija" released in 1991 on the 7-inch single.
+Neither War nor Peace (Passages from the Trilogy)) is a compilation album by Serbian and Yugoslav rock band Galija, released in 1991.
+The album features songs from Galija album trilogy, comprising studio albums Daleko je Sunce (Distant Is the Sun, 1988), Korak do slobode (One Step to Freedom, 1989) and Istorija, ti i ja (History, You and Me, 1991).
+The compilation also included two new tracks, "Pravo slavlje" ("Real Celebration", also a word play, with "Pravoslavlje" meaning "Orthodoxy" in Serbian) and "Na Drini ćuprija" ("The Bridge on the Drina", named after Ivo Andrić's novel).